-This type of crime is committed against the authorities, their representatives, or Officials.
-They are common crimes and in many cases they carry harsh punishments.
+Thus refers to crimes committed against the authorities, their representatives, or Officials.
+They are common crimes and in many cases, they carry harsh punishments.

-It is a lot easier to be correctly advised about this type of crime, given that they can carry serious consequences, such as a prison sentence or the payment of hefty fines (which could amount to thousands of Euros).
-Should the fines not be paid, they could also result in a prison sentence.
+It is a lot easier to be correctly advised about this type of crime, given that they can carry serious consequences, such as a prison sentence or the payment of hefty fines.
+Not paying the fines could result in a prison sentence.

 Our Criminal Lawyers have experience in these types of cases and have had multiple examples of success.

 The Criminal Code (Código Penal) distinguishes between the authorities and officials, highlighting the following definitions: